alai97/slate/source/index.html.md

 # Introduction

-Austin Lai is a technical writer/content designer living in San Francisco.
+Austin Lai is a technical writer and content designer living in San Francisco.

-A graduate of the University of Chicago, Austin has dabbled in social science research, food/cultural anthropology, and accessibility politics.
+Austin has a degree in Comparative Human Development from the University of Chicago and loves social science research, food anthropology, and accessibility politics.
+A film buff, Austin has attended several film festivals across the world, including the Chicago International Film Festival and the Cannes Film Festival.

 # Authentication